Recommended Sugar Intake for Babies

 I do, however, want you to know the consequences of babies eating sweets on a regular basis.

-- 72% of children between ages 1 and 2 years are eating sweets everyday and 90% of 2 -to 3- year olds are.
+Three quarters of children between ages 1 and 2 years are eating sweets everyday and 90% of 2 -to 3- year olds are.

-- And, while I don’t have a research study or stats to back this up, I am pretty sure that more babies and toddlers are slurping coffee drinks from their parents today than ever before.
+While I don’t have a research study or stats to back this up, I am pretty sure more babies and toddlers are slurping coffee drinks from their parents today than ever before.

 After all, babies and toddlers aren’t selecting these foods themselves!